-HINDQUARTERS: Seen from behind, legs straight and not too close together.
-When standing free, obtuse angles are formed between the dog's upper thigh and the hip bone, the upper thigh and the lower thigh and metatarsal.
+General appearance: Seen from behind, legs straight and not too close together.
+When standing free, obtuse angles are formed between the dog's upper thigh and the hip bone, the upper thigh and the lower thigh, and the lower thigh and metatarsals.

-Upper thigh - Moderately long, broad and strongly muscled.
+Upper thigh: Moderately long, broad, and strongly muscled.

-Lower thigh - Long, strongly and broadly muscled, sinewy.
+Lower thigh: Long, strongly and broadly muscled, sinewy.

-Hocks - Sturdy, well angulated hocks; not steep.
+Hock joint: Sturdy, well-angulated hocks; not steep.